VaibhavPandit-09/fly/Build.md

 1. Update `pom.xml` version if shipping a tagged release.
 2. Refresh documentation (`ReadMe.md`, `docs/configuration.md`, `Changelog.md`).
 3. `mvn clean package` (no warnings beyond Maven/Guava deprecation).
+4. Copy `target/cdf-1.0-SNAPSHOT-all.jar` to `flyctl-all.jar` (the name used by the installers).
-4. Verify shaded JAR launches with `--help` on Linux/macOS/Windows.
+5. Verify the shaded JAR launches with `--help` on Linux/macOS/Windows.
-5. Publish artifacts or copy to distribution channel.
+6. Publish artifacts or copy to distribution channel (see `docs/installer-setup.md` for details).

 ---